Everyone Deserves A Fresh Start

 Review what your custody order says

-Start by looking at your current parenting plan or custody order.
+Start by looking at your current parenting plan or custody order, called standard possession order in Texas.
 Some schedules include designated vacation time, often giving each parent a set number of days to travel each year.
 Others fold vacations into the regular parenting rotation, which means you must travel during your assigned time unless the other parent agrees to adjust.
 Before you make plans, read the order closely to identify any limits on how far or how long you can travel with your child.

 Notify the other parent as early as possible